-Furthermore, the GBYP coordination is providing scientific support to all the national initiatives which are potentially able to increase the effectiveness of the GBYP and its objectives.
-For this reason, in 2010 the Coordinator joined the Steering Committee for the bluefin tuna programmes of the NOAA, together with other members of the GBYP Steering Committee; in this function he participated to the evaluation session of the US domestic research programmes for bluefin tuna also in 2012.
+A constant duty of GBYP is also to provide a scientific support (on request) to the various national initiatives which are potentially able to increase the effectiveness of the GBYP and its objectives.
+For this reason, the Coordinator joined the Steering Committee for the bluefin tuna programmes of the NOAA, together with other members of the GBYP Steering Committee; in this function he participated to the evaluation session of the US domestic research programmes for bluefin tuna.